Work All Week

-Work All Week (foaled 9 March 2009) is an American Thoroughbred racehorse.
-A specialist sprinter bred in Illinois, he has won twelve of his fifteen races.
-He has spent most of his career racing in the Mid-West winning races such as the Tex's Zing Stakes, Lightning Jet Handicap, Hot Springs Stakes and Iowa Sprint Handicap.
-In the autumn of 2014 he was moved up in class and won the Phoenix Stakes at Keenland and followed up with an upset win over a strong field in the Breeders' Cup Sprint.
-In January 2015 he was named American Champion Sprint Horse at the Eclipse Awards.
+Work All Week (March 9, 2009 – November 13, 2023) was an American Thoroughbred racehorse.
+A specialist sprinter bred in Illinois, he had won twelve of his fifteen races.
+He spent most of his career racing in the Mid-West winning races such as the Tex's Zing Stakes, Lightning Jet Handicap, Hot Springs Stakes and Iowa Sprint Handicap.
+In the autumn of 2014, he was moved up in class and won the Phoenix Stakes at Keeneland and followed up with an upset win over a strong field in the Breeders' Cup Sprint.
+In January 2015, he was named American Champion Sprint Horse at the Eclipse Awards.

 Background

-Work All Week is a chestnut gelding with a white blaze bred in Illinois by Richard and Karen Papiese's Midwest Thoroughbreds Inc. His sire City Zip, a half-brother to Ghostzapper, showed his best form as a two-year-old in 2000 when he won the Hopeful Stakes and dead-heated for first place in the Belmont Futurity.
+Work All Week was a chestnut gelding with a white blaze bred in Illinois by Richard and Karen Papiese's Midwest Thoroughbreds Inc. His sire City Zip, a half-brother to Ghostzapper, showed his best form as a two-year-old in 2000 when he won the Hopeful Stakes and dead-heated for first place in the Belmont Futurity.
 His other progeny have included the American Champion Female Turf Horse Dayatthespa.
 Work All Week's dam Danzig Matilda won seven minor races in twenty-nine starts between 1999 and 2001.

 Midwest Thoroughbreds, previously best known for their successes in claiming races, sent the horse into training with Richard Brueggemann.
-His nickname is "Workers" and he is reportedly fond of Peppermints.
+His nickname is "Workers" and he was reportedly fond of Peppermints.

 Racing career

 2012: three-year-old season

 Work All Week did not race as a juvenile and ran only once as a three-year-old in 2012.
-On 11 November he contested a maiden race over one and one sixteenth of a mile at Hawthorne Race Course near Chicago and finished sixth of the ten runners behind Big Man In Black.
+On 11 November he contested a maiden race over one and one-sixteenth of a mile at Hawthorne Race Course near Chicago and finished sixth of the ten runners behind Big Man In Black.

 2013: four-year-old season

 As a four-year-old, Work All Week was campaigned over sprint distances and won seven of his eight races, competing mainly in the Mid-West.
 After winning a six furlong maiden by six and three quarter lengths at Hawthorne on March 22, he won an allowance race at the same track a month later, beating his opponents by more than twelve lengths at odds of 0.7/1.
-He was then switched to the synthetic Polytrack surface at Arlington Park in May and won a six furlong allowance by more than five lengths.
-Over the same course and distance in June he started 1/5 favorite for the Addison Cammack Handicap (restricted to horses bred in Illinois), but sustained his only defeat of the year when he was caught in the final strides and beaten a nose by the gelding Sweet Luca.
+He was then switched to the synthetic Polytrack surface at Arlington Park in May and won a six-furlong allowance by more than five lengths.
+Over the same course and distance in June, he started 1/5 favourite for the Addison Cammack Handicap (restricted to horses bred in Illinois), but sustained his only defeat of the year when he was caught in the final strides and beaten a nose by the gelding Sweet Luca.